Paulos Tzadua

-Paulos Tzadua (25 August 1921–11 December 2003) was the first Ethiopian Cardinal.
-He served as Archbishop of Addis Abeba and was the head of the Ethiopian Catholic Church from 1977 to 1998.
+Paulos Tzadua (25 August 1921–11 December 2003) was an Ethiopian Catholic prelate who served as Archbishop of Addis Abeba and head of the Ethiopian Catholic Church from 1977 to 1998.
+He was made the first-ever Ethiopian cardinal in 1985.

 Life

-Paulos Tzadua was born on 25 August 1921 in Addifini of Tsenadegle, Akeleguzay, Eritrea.
+Cardinal Paulos Tzadua (ብጹዕ ካርዲናል ጳውሎስ ጻድዋ) was born on 25 August 1921 in Addi-finié of Tsenadegle, Akeleguzay (Provinces of Eritrea), Eritrea.
 He studied in the Italian High School of Asmara and later he earned a degree in law at the Università Cattolica del Sacro Cuore of Milan.
 Paulos Tzadua was ordained priest on 12 March 1944 and served for five years in missions in Ethiopia.
 He continued his studies in Asmara and later in Milan and in 1960 he became the secretary to the archbishop of Addis Abeba.
 From 1961 to 1973 he taught at the Addis Ababa University.